ericoporto/ags-manual-wiki/acintro9.md

 #### The Font Editor

 By default, you'll see three fonts are available.
 Font 0 is the standard font used in message boxes.
-Font 1 is the speech font, used with lucasarts-style speech; and font 2 is an outline font for the speech font.
+Font 1 is the speech font, used with LucasArts-style speech; and font 2 is an outline font for the speech font.

-Outlines are pretty much essential for lucasarts-style speech.
+Outlines are pretty much essential for LucasArts-style speech.
 Since the text is drawn directly onto the screen and not onto a message box, without an outline it could be very hard to read the text, depending on what colour the screen happened to be behind it.